-- Bankfull flows will be level across the channel, so make sure your tape is level when measuring bankfull widths.
-If you find strong indicators on one bank but not the other, you can stretch your tape level across the stream to get your width. - When looking for bankfull indicators, think logically about a 1.5-2 year recurrence interval.
-Does it make sense that the points you are measuring as bankfull will see flow with that frequency? - Surveyed cross-sections can be used to verify bankfull width measurements in channels where changes in bank slope are strong field indicators of bankfull. - On entrenched streams, or streams with historically high sediment impacts (legacy sediments), bankfull elevation is often below the elevation of the "top of stream bank" due to many years of man-made impacts. - Note that tree roots and other vegetation can exist below the bankfull elevation, especially in dry years. - Measuring bankfull is often easier during Spring and Fall when vegetation is dormant. - Be flexible in your measurement locations to find the best representation of the natural channel.
+- Bankfull flows will be level across the channel, so ensure the tape is level when measuring bankfull widths.
+If you find strong indicators on one bank, you can stretch your tape level across the stream to get the width. - When looking for bankfull indicators, think logically about a 1.5-2 year recurrence interval.
+Does it make sense that the points you are measuring as bankfull will see flow with that frequency? - When changes in bank slope are strong field indicators, cross sections collected in the same reach can be used to verify bankfull width by comparing the location of slope changes from the cross section with those in the field. - On entrenched streams, or streams with historically high sediment impacts (legacy sediments), bankfull elevation is often below the elevation of the "top of stream bank" due to many years of human-made impacts. - Note that tree roots and other vegetation can exist below the bankfull elevation, especially in dry years. - Measuring bankfull is often easier during Spring and Fall when vegetation is dormant. - As long as there are no major tributaries, channel splits, or changes in stream type, you can go as far as needed upstream and downstream of the crossing to find "natural" spots to take bankfull measurements. - Be flexible in your measurement locations to find the best representation of the natural channel.

 This photo shows a typical forested stream in the summer.
-Bankfull width is significantly wider than the active channel width.
-Bankfull indicators are obscured by vegetation on the right side of the photo and complicated by roots and vegetative growth on the left side of the photo.
+Bankfull width is significantly wider than the stream bed width.
+Bankfull indicators are obscured by vegetation on the right side of the photo and complicated by roots and vegetation growth on the left side of the photo.

 This photo shows a typical forested stream in the winter.
-Bankfull indicators such as changes in slope, depositional features and changes in particle size are more obvious due to lack of vegetation.
+Bankfull indicators such as changes in slope, depositional features, and changes in particle size are more obvious due to lack of vegetation.

-Entrenched channels are often found in agricultural settings and in high gradient streams.
-When measuring entrenched channels the bankfull width and channel width are the same.
+Entrenched channels are often found in agricultural settings and in high gradient channels.
+When measuring entrenched channels, the bankfull width and channel width are often the same.

-Additional water sources such as tributaries, springs or tile drains add addition flow and change the bankfull width.
+Additional water sources such as tributaries, springs, or tile drains add additional flow and change the bankfull width.
 If additional water enters above the crossing, then measurements should be taken downstream of the crossing.
 If additional water enters below the crossing, then measurements should be taken upstream of the crossing.
+Bankfull measurements of tributaries cannot simply be "added" to get an accurate bankfull width of the combined channel.

 This photo shows a stream section with locations to avoid when measuring bankfull.
-In the foreground the channel is over widened and there is noticeable vegetation in the stream.
+In the foreground, the channel is over-widened and there is noticeable vegetation in the stream.
 Upstream there is a log jam and downed trees impacting the stream channel.
 Remember to be flexible when locating the best representation of the natural channel.

-This photo shows a sediment wedge that has formed upstream of the structure causing over widening.
-The impacts from the undersized structure extend approximately 150 feet upstream and this section should be to avoid when measuring bankfull.
+This photo shows a sediment wedge that has formed upstream of an undersized structure, causing over-widening of the channel.
+The impacts from the undersized structure extend approximately 150 feet upstream, and this section should be avoided when measuring bankfull.
 The red oval shows where the natural channel begins.

 Urban settings pose unique challenges due to human channel modifications.
-In areas with significant disturbance near the structure it is necessary to start looking for bankfull indicators more than 5 bankfull widths away from the crossing.
+In areas with significant disturbance near the structure, it is necessary to start looking for bankfull indicators more than 5 bankfull widths away from the crossing.

-This creek flows through a park and shows impacts from channel modification and failed bank stabilization attempts.
-In areas with significant human caused disturbance it is necessary to start looking for bankfull indicators more than 5 bankfull widths away from the crossing.
+This creek flows through a park and shows impacts from channel modification and failed bank stabilization attempts due to channel downcutting.
+In areas with significant human-caused bank disturbance, it is necessary to start looking for bankfull indicators more than 5 bankfull widths away from the crossing.